IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

 ## Captions and Subtitles

 Captions and subtitles are used to optionally mark up the external text track resources in connection with the HTML element of a *video* file.
 They are available in various file formats such as [WebVTT](https://w3c.github.io/webvtt/) (Web Video Text Tracks) and [TTML](https://w3c.github.io/ttml3/index.html) (Timed Text Markup Language).
 These markup file formats include time tags that allow for time alignment of the captions or subtitles with the video content during playback.

+The manifest for this case is identical to option 2 above but, given the support for these standard file formats by modern viewers, the text is presented on top of the video as it is expected for captions and subtitles, thus providing for a completely different viewing experience.

 See [Using Captions and Subtitles with Video Content][0219] for implementation details.